-This information is intended to provide clarity and transparency to pupils and parents/carers about what to expect from our remote education experience.
+This information is intended to provide clarity and transparency to pupils and their families about what to expect from our remote education experience.

-If a student is absent for coronavirus-related reasons, they will need to connect to their lessons remotely so that they can access the same curriculum content as those who are in school.
-Teachers will set work in all subjects from the second day of their absence and will expect them to join their lessons remotely.
+If a student is absent for coronavirus-related reasons, they will need to complete work at home to complete if they are well enough.
+Teachers will set work in all subjects from the second day of their absence and will expect them to complete their work remotely.

 When do my child’s lessons happen each day?